dentarg/auth0-blog/_posts/2018-01-10-what-is-enterprise-mobile-management.markdown

 4. **Do you offer on-premise solutions?** While the growing trend is to provide SaaS, you may want the option to own the technology with an on-premise solution.
 5. **Does the technology integrate with the current infrastructure?** If you have a complex infrastructure, you will want to make sure the EMM solution integrates with your system.

-Choosing the right vendors comes down to analyzing their capabilities within the core competencies of EMM, which include MDM, MAM, MCM, and MIM.
+Choosing the right vendors comes down to analyzing their capabilities within the core competencies of EMM.
 Take each component and evaluate providers on their capabilities to deliver on these elements.

 According to Gartner's Magic Quadrant [report](https://www.air-watch.com/resources/analyst-reports) on EMM: